Traineratwot/WebToolTemplate/README.md

 #### Instructions
  - ###### File Structure
    - core => Closed from external access directory with the core of the system
    - model => Dirretoria with basic scripts. do not touch anything there
    - classes => Dirretoria with your classes and scripts
    - pages => Directory c site pages should. filenames must match url
    - view => Dirretoria with php code that is executed before by rendering the corresponding page. filenames must match url
    - templates => Dirretoria with `Smarty` templates
    - database => Dirretoria with SQLite database, You can use any database
    - ajax => directory with php files available to users. the filename must be the same as the method name in the action field on your form. calling /index.php?a=[filename without extension]
    - config.php => main configuration file

 #### console tool
   - `wt error` - display error logs
-  - `wt make ajax {name}` - create ajax method class. eg: `wt make ajax "logput"`
+  - `wt make ajax {name}` - create ajax method class. eg: `wt make ajax "logout"`
   - `wt make table {name}` - create table object class. eg: `wt make table "users"`